Ruben S. Ayala High SchoolSchool Year: 2020-2021

 **Students will receive 100 points every six weeks based on student behavior & participation.
 If students are: not participating, not bringing their materials to class, using their cellphone, tardy, abusing the bathroom policy, or are behaving rudely or inappropriately, they will lose 10 points for each transgression.

 --All students will display respect for themselves, the teacher, classmates and our school at all times.

 --Students who are NOT in their seats when the bell rings will be marked LATE!

 --No gum, candy or drinks (except water) are allowed in the classroom.

 --Hats, hoods, and electronic devices must NOT be worn or used in the classroom.

-Students will be responsible for turning in make-up work.
+Students will be responsible for turning in missing assignments.
 Students have one make-up day for each day of an excused absence.
-I do NOT accept late work unless it is due to an excused absence.
+LATE work will lose points unless it is due to an excused absence.

 There is no substitute for not being in class, so please try to attend class every day!

-Upon returning to class from an excused absence, get the assignment from the teacher BEFORE or AFTER school or from a fellow classmate.
-Please see me for an appointment before or after school or at lunch for any explanations.
+Upon returning to class from an excused absence, get the assignment from the teacher AFTER school or from a fellow classmate.
+Please see me before or after school or at lunch for any explanations.
 I will NOT check to see if you received your make-up assignments.
 You must do this yourself.